transcriptionpro/wuc-new/_posts/2017-05-21-uasf-guide.md

 <li>12 Apr 2017 - <a href="https://twitter.com/CoinomiWallet/status/852130791362637825">Coinomi</a></li>
 <li>22 May 2017 - <a href="https://github.com/greenaddress/abcore/issues/40#issuecomment-303118439">GreenAddress</a></li>
 </ol>
 <p>Operate an exchange and want to make sure your customer funds are safe and secure?
-Check out <a href="/uasf-guide/#exchange-support">How An Exchange Supports BIP 148</a>
+Check out: <a href="/uasf-guide/#exchange-support">How An Exchange Supports BIP 148</a>

 <h3 id="hodler">As a Hodler (Long Term Investor)</h3>
 <p>If a chain split occurs then long term investors will have equal amounts of coins on both sides of the chain.
-If a chain split is resolved then they will have their original balance on the unified chain and need to take no actions.
+<p>If a chain split is resolved then they will have their original balance on the unified chain and need to take no actions.

 <h3 id="trader">As A Bitcoin Trader</h3>
 <p>As a trader you will need to find an exchange that supports, preferrably, both the legacy chain and the BIP 148 chain.